[See also previous and subsequent posts in this series.]

 This is the book that rendered Malcolm Gladwell’s Blink trivial for me.
 Kahneman’s book is long and not particularly easy, so I started it some time before Blink and finished it some time after — and against this backdrop, the relatively facile nature of Gladwell’s book was all too apparent.
 Thinking, Fast and Slow is essentially a summary and synthesis of all the work Kahneman did with his research partner Amos Tversky over multiple decades, culminating in the 2002 Nobel Prize for Economics.
 It is hefty — but absolutely fascinating.

 Kahneman’s field is Behavioural Economics.
 The starting assumption of classic economics is that individuals are selfish and rational.
 Because this assumption is untrue, classic economics can make wildly incorrect predictions.
 Kahneman and Tversky set out to investigate the ways in which individuals behave irrationally, in the hope that a better understanding of this would enable better economic models of populations.
-They did this with numerous elegant experiments in which the offered participants various choices and noted how the outcomes deviated from what an economist would consider “rational”.
+They did this with numerous elegant experiments in which they offered participants various choices and noted how the outcomes deviated from what an economist would consider “rational”.
 For example, if I offer you a coin-toss where you win £10 on heads and lose £9 on tails, you would be rational to accept it because the expected value of the bet is that you win 50p.
 But many people will choose not to take the bet.

 Kahneman’s experiments uncover some very strange tendencies.
 Here is an experiment in the same spirit as Kahneman’s (though I don’t recall whether he did exactly this).
-Members of Group A are given £10, then offered the 50/50 win-£10-or-lose-£9 gamble — and most decliend the gamble and kept their £10.
+Members of Group A are given £10, then offered the 50/50 win-£10-or-lose-£9 gamble — and most declined the gamble and kept their £10.
 Members of group A are offered a choice between being given £10 or getting either £1 or £20 on the toss of a coin — and most chose the gamble.
 Now clearly both groups are being offered exactly the same thing; but they way the offer is framed makes a huge difference to people’s risk tolerance.

 Thinking, Fast and Slow is full of this kind of surprising result, all of it discussed with wit and erudition.
 I highly, highly recommend this book to anyone who is interesting in what makes people tick, or how societies function.